-The purpose of this course is to prepare teachers to develop a balanced and articulated elementary school science program that promotes inquiry.
-An evaluation of texts and reference materials, development of hands-on activities and assessments, and the use of teacher-made materials and technology are among the topics discussed.
+This course prepares K-6 teachers to develop a balanced and articulated elementary school science program that promotes inquiry.
+Participants discuss the evaluation of texts and reference materials, the development of hands-on activities and assessments, and the use of teacher-made materials and technology.
 Participants also evaluate resources for effective instructional strategies, including safety best practices.

 Identify the components necessary to meet standards for an inquiry-based science classroom.